leonemunyao/airbnb-clone-project/README.md

 * Review System: This is to allow users to leave reviews and ratings of properties.
 Learners will create an endpoint to post and manage reviews.
 * Data Optimization: This is to ensure efficient data retrieval and storage through database optimizations.
 This is to enable learners to learn how to create a fast, secure, modern database.

+## API Security

+API Security plays a crucial role in this project development.
+In a system, a user can be a property owner or just a user booking property.
+This two users should have different roles in the project.
+A user who is a property owner can create and update a listing in the platform.
+Their permissions would be the same and that's where API Security plays a crucial role.
+API security ensures only allowed users can access and manipulate certain data.
+This prevents unauthorized access to sensitive data.